 This assessment was developed with a two-fold purpose-1) to assess the teacher candidate's ability to effectively plan lessons/units along with appropriate assessments and; 2) to assess the teacher candidate's ability to analyze and reflect on the impact of their instruction on their students' learning.
-(The first purpose was addressed in C.2.)
+(The second portion will be addressed in C.3.)